hapax/hapax.github.io/assets/chuzenji.md

 boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out of it again, through a sort of ontological revolving door.
-So far, he is in agreement with Heraclitus, the pre-Socratic genius who pithily observed that "nothing endures but change."
+So far, he is in agreement with Heraclitus, the pre-Socratic philosopher who pithily observed that "nothing endures but change."

 But here, Aquinas makes his bold departure.